arafatm/book.Machine.Learning.for.Absolute.Beginners.Oliver.Theobald/readme.md

 ## 6 SETTING UP YOUR DATA

-After cleaning your dataset, the next job is to split the data into two segments for training and testing, also known as split validation.
+After cleaning your dataset, the next job is to split the data into two segments for _training and testing_, also known as _#split_validation_.

-usually 70/30 or 80/20.
+Usually 70/30 or 80/20.

-training data should account for 70 percent to 80 percent
+- training data should account for 70 percent to 80 percent

-20 percent to 30 percent of rows are left for your test data.
+- 20 percent to 30 percent of rows are left for your test data.

-Before you split your data, it’s essential that you randomize the row order.
+Before you split your data, it’s essential that you _randomize the row order_.
 This helps to avoid bias in your model,

 After randomizing the data, you can begin to design your model and apply it to the training data.